kragen/knuth-interview-2006/README.md

 [12 - University life: the fraternity system](http://webofstories.com/play/17071)
 ---------------------------------------------------------------------------------

-At Case, as I said, I pledged a fraternity.
-That was one of the things that- I'd met a few Case graduates in Milwaukee, or Case students, before, and they said- oh, Don, fraternities are the big thing at;
+At Case, as I said, **I pledged a fraternity**.
+That was one of the things that — I’d met a few Case graduates in Milwaukee, or Case students, before, and they said — oh, Don, fraternities are the big thing at;
-you've got to take that very seriously when you go there.
+you’ve got to take that very seriously when you go there.
 Well, anyway, the fraternity system was maybe a little different then than it is now.
-It certainly had its pros and cons, but it was a big; it was certainly a focus of my life at Case, because after my Freshman year I would live at the fraternity, and with all my fraternity brothers.
+It certainly had its pros and cons, but it was a big; it was certainly a focus of my life at Case, because after my freshman year I would live at the fraternity, and with all my fraternity brothers.

 The first thing, though, was something we called Hell Week.
 Raising.
-This is, or hazing, I mean.
-I'm sorry, forget that I said raising.
-And for seven days, all of us pledges, before we could become full-fledged fraternity members, were at the mercy of all the other brothers, who would have their paddles, and also, you know, we were sleep deprived, and basically they were, we were also cleaning the fraternity house, so that's when I learned about ammonia and painting things, and scrubbing walls, and doing other, you know, fixing the roof, and things like this, that we would be doing, but then, but meanwhile they would also, they would play tennis where we were the balls, and they would, you know, swat us, and it hurt; and do other things to make sure that, you know, we knew that they had the power and we were just unimportant now, so this is illegal now, and, but it was my equivalent of going through boot camp, I guess, which, you know, I never went into military service.
+This is, or **hazing**, I mean.
+I’m sorry, forget that I said raising.
+And for seven days, all of us pledges, before we could become full-fledged fraternity members, were at the mercy of all the other brothers, who would have their paddles, and also, you know, we were sleep deprived, and basically they were, we were also cleaning the fraternity house, so **that’s when I learned about ammonia and painting things**, and scrubbing walls, and doing other, you know, fixing the roof, and things like this, that we would be doing, but then, but meanwhile they would also, they would play tennis where we were the balls, and they would, you know, swat us, and it hurt; and do other things to make sure that, you know, we knew that they had the power and we were just unimportant now.

+So **this is illegal now**, and, but it was **my equivalent of going through boot camp**, I guess, which, you know, I never went into military service.
 And, you know, I matured an awful lot during that week.
-After that week, and I'd gotten through without the, you know, this time, I had a confidence that I'd never had before, so it's hard for me to say that I wouldn't want my son to go through the same thing.
-I don't think he ever did, but it's a paradoxical thing, in my estimation.
-Still, that was part of getting into the fraternity, and I have a picture of myself that they took at the end of it, unshaven, and looking pretty beat, but still knowing that I had come through an ordeal, which was something; it's a question in my mind, how to really give that education to somebody in a way that is legal, would be legal.
-Now we'd have people suing.)
+After that week, and I’d gotten through without the, you know, this time, I had a confidence that I’d never had before, so **it’s hard for me to say that I wouldn’t want my son to go through the same thing**.
+I don’t think he ever did, but it’s a paradoxical thing, in my estimation.
+Still, that was part of getting into the fraternity, and I have a picture of myself that they took at the end of it, unshaven, and looking pretty beat, but still knowing that I had come through an ordeal, which was something; it’s a question in my mind, how to really give that education to somebody in a way that is legal, would be legal.
+Now we’d have people suing.

 [13 - Meeting my wife Jill](http://webofstories.com/play/17072)
 ---------------------------------------------------------------

-At my fraternity, my best friend, who was also in the Honor Section at Case, his name is Bill Davis, he now, by the way, is a Mathematics Professor at Ohio State, and is very active in Internet online education for teaching Mathematics, but anyway, Bill and I were bosom buddies during my Freshman year, and he, and then also in the Sophomore year we both pledged Theta Chi fraternity, and so then we also went through Hell Week together and had rooms next to each other in the fraternity house.
-So I started to date a girl at Western Reserve University; her name was Betsy, and her roommate was named Jill, and Bill was dating Jill, so I was- now, Betsy was Catholic, and I was Lutheran, and this was something that we thought, well, our families would never be able to understand, but still I thought that Betsy was pretty terrific, but I was also dating a girl named Becky, a Jewish girl, whose father owned a department store in Cleveland and I was dating some nurses too, you know, there were lots of girls would hang out around the Case area, and, but I was mostly interested in this Betsy, and I was, I decided to, and we'd had double dates with Bill Davis and his girl Jill, and as I said, Betsy and Jill were roommates; Bill and I were roommates.
-So I was wondering, you know, how I'd ever be able to make more of a hit with Betsy, and I decided I would have lunch with Jill, to ask her for advice.
-And so this was probably the, my Sophomore year, the spring of my Sophomore year, and, you know, she was such a good listener, and gave such good advice, that I started dating Jill instead, and well, I'm not sure Bill ever forgave me for that, but she didn't really like him, she thought, she said, well, anyway.
-Well, anyway, Jill is the one that I eventually got pinned to, and engaged to and married to, and we've been married now for 45 years.
-And Jill and I started having dates in the library, where we would study together, and, you know, I found that I enjoyed kisses for the first time, when they came from her.
-In high school I was afraid to kiss girls, even when they would stand up, I mean I was dating a girl in high school who was about four and a half feet tall, I don't remember her name any more, but I remember that she was real cute, because, I always liked short girls, because they seemed to, you know, have a good balance, they didn't fall over as easily as tall ones, and I, being tall, I was, you know, but she was a cheerleader, and she stood on the steps of her house, and with her lips turned up, and I figured I'd got to kiss her, but I'd never done this before, how am I going to do it you know.
-And so I did, but I never realized how good it could be until I kissed Jill, when I was a Sophomore.)
+At my fraternity, my best friend, who was also in the Honor Section at Case, his name is Bill Davis, he now, by the way, is a mathematics professor at Ohio State, and is very active in internet online education for teaching mathematics, but anyway, **Bill and I were bosom buddies during my freshman year**, and he, and then also in the sophomore year we both pledged Theta Chi fraternity, and so then we also went through Hell Week together and had rooms next to each other in the fraternity house.

+So **I started to date a girl** at Western
+Reserve University; her name was Betsy, and her roommate was named Jill, and **Bill was dating Jill**, so I was — now, Betsy was Catholic, and I was Lutheran, and this was something that we thought, well, our families would never be able to understand, but still I thought that Betsy was pretty terrific, but **I was also dating a girl named Becky**, a Jewish girl, whose father owned a department store in Cleveland and **I was dating some nurses too**, you know, there were lots of girls would hang out around the Case area, and, but I was mostly interested in this Betsy, and I was, I decided to, and we’d had double dates with Bill Davis and his girl Jill, and as I said, Betsy and Jill were roommates; Bill and I were roommates.

+So I was wondering, you know,
+how I’d ever be able to make more of a hit with Betsy, and I decided I would have **lunch with Jill, to ask her for advice**.
+And so this was probably the, my sophomore year, the spring of my sophomore year, and, you know, she was such a good listener, and gave such good advice, that **I started dating Jill instead, and well, I’m not sure Bill ever forgave me for that**, but she didn’t really like him, she thought, she said, well, anyway.

+Well, anyway, Jill is the one that I eventually got pinned to, and engaged to and married to, and **we’ve been married now for 45 years**.
+And Jill and I started having dates in the library, where we would study together, and, you know, I found that **I enjoyed kisses for the first time**, when they came from her.
+In high school I was afraid to kiss girls, even when they would stand up.

+I mean, I was
+dating a girl in high school who was about four and a half feet tall, I don’t remember her name any more, but I remember that she was real cute, because, **I always liked short girls**, because they seemed to, you know, have a good balance, **they didn’t fall over as easily** as tall ones, and I, being tall, I was, you know, but she was a cheerleader, and she stood on the steps of her house, and with her lips turned up, and I figured I’d got to kiss her, but I’d never done this before, how am I going to do it you know.

+And so I did, but **I never realized how good it could be until I kissed Jill**, when I was a sophomore.

 [14 - Bible study at university and a time of personal challenge](http://webofstories.com/play/17073)
 -----------------------------------------------------------------------------------------------------